Interim Chancellor of the University of Tennessee at Chattanooga, 2012-2013

 President of the University of Chattanooga, 1914-1920

-Born in Indiana in 1874 and living most of his life there, Dr. Hixon completed collegiate studies in his home state and graduated in 1899 with a B.A. from DePauw University, where he was elected to Phi Beta Kappa.
+Born in Indiana in 1874 and living most of his life there, Dr. Hixson completed collegiate studies in his home state.
+He graduated in 1899 with a bachelor's degree from DePauw University, where he was elected to Phi Beta Kappa.
 Hixson received a local preacher’s license as early as 1896.
-In 1913, he received Doctor of Divinity degree in recognition of his services at DePauw.
-When he was invited to become the President of UC, he was the minister of the First Methodist Episcopal Church at Crawfordsville, Indiana.
+In 1913, he received a Doctor of Divinity degree in recognition of his services at DePauw.
+When he was invited to become the president of the University of Chattanooga, he was the minister of the First Methodist Episcopal Church at Crawfordsville, Indiana.

 President of Grant University (Chattanooga campus) and the University of Chattanooga, 1897-1913

-Reverend Race was born in Paupack, Pennsylvania in 1862.
-He held both a bachelor’s and master’s degree from Princeton University.
-Race was an ordained a Methodist minister in 1890 but had taught Greek and rhetoric in Wyoming Seminary, Kingston, Pennsylvania until 1894 when he became pastor of the Centenary Methodist Episcopal Church at Binghamton.
+Rev. Race was born in Paupack, Pennsylvania in 1862.
+He held both bachelor’s and master’s degrees from Princeton University.
+Race was ordained as a Methodist minister in 1890.
+He had taught Greek and rhetoric in Wyoming Seminary in Kingston, Pennsylvania, until 1894 when he became pastor of the Centenary Methodist Episcopal Church in Binghamton, New York.